 In the role of the member of a profession, the nurse develops and exhibits professional values, embraces lifelong learning, and incorporates professionalism into practice.
 The values inherent in caring as a nurse are autonomy, human dignity, and diversity.
-In addition, critical reasoning, evidence based practice, communication, collaboration, and technology are emphasized in professional nursing.
+In addition, critical reasoning, evidence-based practice, communication, collaboration, and technology are emphasized in professional nursing.
 Professionalism is defined as the consistent demonstration of core values evidenced by nurses working with other professionals to achieve optimal health, and wellness outcomes in individuals, families, groups, communities, and/or populations.
 Professionalism involves accountability for one's self and nursing practice, including continuous professional engagement, and lifelong learning.

 Learning is the continuous, active process of acquiring new knowledge, skills, and values that bring about actual or potential change in behaviors.
 Learning occurs within the individual, building on previous educational, personal, and professional experience as applicable.
 For the AAS in nursing program and the BSN program option, each learning experience is planned and organized to provide for individual learning needs and achievement of identified end-of-program learning outcomes with supplemental experiences provided as needed.
 In order to assist students to attain the necessary competencies, the faculty select a variety of practicum environments.
 In the RN-BSN program option, opportunities are provided for students to participate in directing their own learning within the domain of nursing.
-Both programs utilize active learning strategies such as on-line classes, attendance at workshops, simulations, community projects, clinical/practicum experiences, case studies, seminar days, journaling, and other strategies as noted.
+Both programs utilize active learning strategies such as online classes, attendance at workshops, simulations, community projects, clinical/practicum experiences, case studies, seminar days, journaling, and other strategies as noted.

 Nursing education is a dynamic teaching-learning process involving active participation by both faculty and student.
 The faculty presents opportunities for students to acquire the knowledge, skills, and attitudes essential to provide holistic nursing care.
-Nursing education integrates knowledge from the liberal arts and sciences, enhancing critical thinking through utilization of a broad knowledge base.
+Nursing education integrates knowledge from the liberal arts and sciences, enhancing critical thinking through the utilization of a broad knowledge base.
 The American Nurses Association (ANA, 2015) publication, Scope and Standards of Practice provides guidelines for associate degree nursing education and practice; whereas, the baccalaureate program utilizes, The Essentials of Baccalaureate Education for Professional Nursing Practice (AACN, 2008) to prepare baccalaureate nurses for professional role sets.
 The AAS and BSN programs establish the foundation required for continued education within the discipline of nursing.

 The purpose of associate degree in nursing is to prepare graduates who apply the nursing process in the provision of direct nursing care in diverse settings where policies and procedures are specified and guidance are available.
-Emphasis in the program is placed on development of competencies essential to the practice of AAS in nursing as defined by the ANA, 2015, Scope and Standards of Practice.
-The associate degree nursing graduate is prepared to function as a provider of care, a member of the profession and a manager of care in acute and community based settings.
+Emphasis in the program is placed on the development of competencies essential to the practice of AAS in nursing as defined by the ANA, 2015, Scope and Standards of Practice.
+The associate degree nursing graduate is prepared to function as a provider of care, a member of the profession and a manager of care in acute and community-based settings.

 The purpose of the BSN program is to prepare graduates for professional nursing practice.
-The purpose of the RN-BSN program is preparation of registered nurses for professional nursing practice.
+The purpose of the RN-BSN program is the preparation of registered nurses for professional nursing practice.
 The nurse prepared at the baccalaureate level is a professional who has acquired a well-delineated and broad knowledge base for practice.
 Emphasis within the program is placed on role development and the Essentials of Baccalaureate Education for Professional Nursing Practice (AACN, 2008).
 The baccalaureate graduate is prepared to provide, manage, design, and coordinate care for individuals, families, groups, communities, and/or populations in diverse settings.
 In addition, the baccalaureate graduate is a member of the profession.
 The BSN program establishes the foundation required for continued education within the discipline of nursing.